DiscoHub12/C_File_Manager/README.md

 It was necessary to create a part that manages all the controls, such as checking if the file / folder exists, checking if the folder inside it is empty or much more.
 Until we meet again.
+Project developed in Group with : mensio @Sophiss.